pujaananta1/Expense-Tracker-With-Charts/README.md

    ```

 ## 🚀 Deployment

-### Replit Deployment (Recommended)
+Render Deployment (Recommended)
-This application is optimized for Replit deployment:

-1. Import this repository into Replit
+1.Push your code to GitHub
+2.Go to Render and create a new Web Service
+3.Connect your GitHub repo
+4.Set environment variables:
+  PORT=5000
+  DATABASE_URL=your_postgres_url
-2. The application will automatically configure and deploy
+5.Render will build and deploy automatically
-3. Your live application will be available at `https://your-repl-name.yourusername.replit.app`

 ### Manual Deployment
 For other platforms: